OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

     ![Screenshot of the Yeoman Office Add-in generator command line interface, with project type set to manifest only.](../images/yo-office-manifest-only-vue.png)

-After you complete the wizard, it creates a `My Office Add-in` folder, which contains a `manifest.xml` file.
-You will use the manifest to sideload and test your add-in at the end of the quick start.
+After completion, the wizard creates a `My Office Add-in` folder containing a `manifest.xml` file.
+You'll use the manifest to sideload and test your add-in at the end of the quick start.

 > [!TIP]
 > You can ignore the *next steps* guidance that the Yeoman generator provides after the add-in project's been created.
 The step-by-step instructions within this article provide all of the guidance you'll need to complete this tutorial.